A world of threads

 Louise Bourgeois, Sainte Sébastienne, Ausführung 2006, Paris, Mobilier national, Foto: Isabelle Bideau © VG Bild-Kunst, Bonn 2025

-Sonia Delauney, Rythmes couleurs ou Panneau F 1898, Ausführung 1975, Paris, Mobilier national, Foto: Isabelle Bideau
+Sonia Delaunay, Rythmes couleurs ou Panneau F 1898, Ausführung 1975, Paris, Mobilier national, Foto: Isabelle Bideau

-Sonia Delauney, Rythmes couleurs ou Panneau F 1898, Ausführung 1975, Paris, Mobilier national, Foto: Isabelle Bideau
+Sonia Delaunay, Rythmes couleurs ou Panneau F 1898, Ausführung 1975, Paris, Mobilier national, Foto: Isabelle Bideau

 Tania Mouraud, Diary, Ausführung 2011-2018, Paris, Mobilier national, Foto: Isabelle Bideau © VG Bild-Kunst, Bonn 2025